Henri Termeer: Cerezyme and Gaucher's disease

 In 1991 the first version of Genzyme's orphan drug Alglucerase (brand name Ceredase), the only treatment for Gaucher's disease, was approved by the FDA.

-Termeer explained in a 2005 interview for The Wall Street Journal that in 1991 one treatment of Cerezyme for one patient took 22,000 placentas annually to manufacture, a difficult and expensive procedure.
-According to the Congressional Office of Technology Assessment cerezyme cost $1.90 per unit including the cost of manufacturing, marketing and distribution.
+Termeer explained in a 2005 interview for The Wall Street Journal that, in 1991, one treatment of Cerezyme for one patient took 22,000 placentas annually to manufacture, a difficult and expensive procedure.
+According to the Congressional Office of Technology Assessment, cerezyme cost $1.90 per unit including the cost of manufacturing, marketing, and distribution.
 Genzyme charged $3.50 a unit.
 Imiglucerase was granted orphan drug status in the US, Australia, and Japan.

 By 1994 Genzyme had a new version of Cerezyme produced in genetically engineered cells in a process that was easier and cheaper.
 Although imiglucerase costs only less than 37 cents to manufacture, Genzyme charges $3.70 per unit making a 90% profit.
-The high price of the medication is part of Genzyme's business strategy in order for the biotech firm to undertake research and development for other drugs and to allow them to fund programs that distribute a small portion of production for free.
-So instead of lowering the price Termeer "decided to use the extra revenue to give additional Cerezyme away free in countries that can't afford to pay the high price.
+The high price of the medication is part of Genzyme's business strategy for the biotech firm to undertake research and development for other drugs and to allow them to fund programs that distribute a small portion of production for free, so instead of lowering the price, Termeer "decided to use the extra revenue to give additional Cerezyme away free in countries that can't afford to pay the high price.
 He said Genzyme gives away about 10% of the drug it produces."
-In order to ensure patients had access to Cerezyme, by 2005 Genzyme had hired 34 people to help patients acquire insurance plans that would cover the cost of their drugs.
-By 2005 there was still no competition for the drug and with patients desperate for a therapy, most insurers were willing to pay.
+By 2005 Genzyme had hired 34 people to help patients acquire insurance plans that would cover the cost of their drugs.
+By 2005 there were still no alternative drugs for patients and most insurers were willing to pay.
 Genzyme used the profits "to bring new treatments to market for two other rare diseases.
 It has purchased many small companies to expand into a diversified drug company with cancer, kidney disease and diagnostic products, among others."

 By 2005 although Cerezyme cost the average patient (including babies) $200,000 a year, it could cost a single adult patient as much as $520,000 a year even though it cost Genzyme less than $52,000 to manufacture.
 In 2005 there were only about 4,500 patients on Cerezyme.